There may be several reasons why you would like to know the MAC address of a Suprema device:

 You can use this option if

-Your device does not have a LCD and it’s IP has been configured to a different subnet and you cannot figure it out with arp –a command on command prompt.
+Your device does not have an LCD and it’s IP has been configured to a different subnet and you cannot figure it out with arp –a command on command prompt.

-Your device has a LCD but you don’t know the admin account and cannot access the menu.
-Additionally the device has a unknown subnet configured and you can’t search it with arp –a on command prompt.
+Your device has an LCD but you don’t know the admin account and cannot access the menu.
+Additionally, the device has an unknown subnet configured and you can’t search it with arp –a on command prompt.

 You can use Wireshark to figure out the IP address of a device with a different subnet.

 You can download Wireshark from the following link